Are you thinking of how to become a permanent resident in Canada (as a skilled immigrant)? This post is for you.

 You have 60 days to do this!

 And you may decide to decline an invitation and go back into the Express Entry pool as well.
-However, note that your Express Entry profile will expire if you do not qualify for, get, or accept an invitation in one year.
+However, note that your Express Entry profile will expire after one year if you do not qualify for, get, or accept an invitation within one year.

 It is when submitting all the required documents (after invitation) that fees are paid to the Govt of Canada.